jonathanhogg/flitter/docs/language.md

 compiled into instructions for a stack-based virtual machine.
 These instructions are interpreted to run the program.

-The simplifier and compiler can run again incorporating state if that has been stable for a period of time (configurable with the `--evalstate` command-line option).
-If the state then changes (i.e., a pad or encoder is touched) the engine will return to the original compiled program.
+The simplifier and compiler can run again incorporating any state that has been stable for a period of time (configurable with the `--evalstate` command-line option).
+If any of these state keys then changes (i.e., a pad or encoder is touched) the engine will immediately return to the original compiled program.
-[Counters](functions.md#counters) update the state whenever their rate changes, and so doing this often will defeat state-based partial-evaluation.
-The physics engine updates state on every iteration and so does the same.

 ## Run-time Error Behaviour